GoogleChrome/developer.chrome.com/site/en/docs/crux/release-notes/index.md

 layout: 'layouts/doc-post.njk'

 # Required
-title: CrUX Release Notes
+title: Release Notes

 # Required
 # This appears in the ToC of the project landing page at
 # /docs/[project-name]/.
 It also appears in the <meta description> used in
 # Google Search.
 description: >
-  Details on the latest changes to the Chrome User Experience Report
+  Details on the latest changes to the CrUX dataset

 # Optional
 # This appears below the title and is an optional teaser